memgraph/docs/docs/how-to-guides/networkx.md

 NetworkX algorithms are integrated into Memgraph as query modules inside Memgraph’s open-source graph extension library [MAGE](/docs/mage).
 Head over to the guide on [how to call MAGE procedures](/docs/mage/usage/calling-procedures) to find out how to call all Memgraph procedures, including those that utilize the NetworkX library.

-This how-to guide will show one simple example of calling a NetworkX procedure.
+This how-to guide will show one simple example of calling a NetworkX procedure in Memgraph's visual interface Memgraph Lab.

 ### 1. Connect to Memgraph